 If you liked this post, check out this post about Columbus's botanic garden and Pittsburgh's second botanic garden.

 Sunday, October 15, 2017

-Sometimes residency looks like a bubble bath and a new German novel to soak away seven weeks of ICU: long days, longer nights, fumbled presentations to attendings, heart-felt conversations with families, children who don't get better, watching people die, and generally practicing beyond my knowledge.
+Sometimes residency looks like a bubble bath and a new German novel to soak away seven weeks of ICU: long days, longer nights, fumbled presentations to attendings, heart-felt conversations with families, children who don't get better, watching people die, and generally feeling like I was practicing beyond my knowledge and/or competency.
 Yes, I learned a lot.
-But tonight I will let it digest subconsciously under the scent of a citrus coconut candle.
+But tonight I will let it digest subconsciously under the scent of a citrus-coconut candle.